reduxjs/reselect/README.md

 ### Accessing React Props in Selectors

 It can be convenient to access props from a selector.
 In the following we extend the Todo List example to support multiple users.
 We would like to display the current user on the `TodoApp.js` screen.
-We will use React Router and pass the user in the URL params for `TodoApp.js`.
+We will use React Router to pass the user parameter from the URL.

 #### containers/Root.js
 ```js